Measuring birational derived splinters: Introduction

 \begin{definition} A Noetherian scheme $X$ is called a \textit{birational derived splinter} if the natural morphism $\mathcal{O}_X \to \mathbf{R}f_\ast \mathcal{O}_Y$ splits for every proper birational morphism $f\colon Y \to X$. \end{definition}

 These singularities have recently been gaining traction, e.g.\ \cite{Lyu:2022,Ma/McDonald/RG/Schwede:2025}.
-Furthermore, they coincide with derived splinters in several cases, including affine regular schemes \cite{Bhatt:2018} and when one has resolutions of singularities, e.g.\ for quasi-compact quasi-excellent $\mathbb{Q}$-schemes (see \Cref{cor:birational_notions_for_quasi_excellent_char_zero}).
+Furthermore, they coincide with derived splinters in several cases, including affine regular schemes \cite{Bhatt:2018} or affine quasi-excellent $\mathbb{Q}$-schemes \cite[Proposition 3.5]{Liu:2002} (which we generalize to quasi-excellent $\mathbb{Q}$-schemes, see \Cref{cor:birational_notions_for_quasi_excellent_char_zero}).
 However, the situation changes drastically for schemes in positive characteristic.
-In particular, any elliptic curve in positive characteristic is a birational derived splinter (e.g.\ use \cite[Lemma 3.16]{Lank/Venkatesh:2025}), whereas Bhatt showed that it cannot be a derived splinter \cite[Example 2.11]{Bhatt:2012}.
+In particular, any elliptic curve in positive characteristic is a birational derived splinter, whereas Bhatt showed that it cannot be a derived splinter \cite[Example 2.11]{Bhatt:2012}.

 One important aspect of the notions of splinters, derived splinters, and birational derived splinters is that they can be studied in any characteristic: zero, positive, or mixed.
-In contrast to rational singularities which requires certain vanishing results to behave well, and these need not always hold outside of characteristic zero.
+This is in contrast to rational singularities which require certain vanishing results to behave well, and these vanishing results need not always hold outside of characteristic zero.
 Moreover, the splinter singularities are related to various other interesting singularities.
 In positive characteristic, weakly $F$-regular rings are splinters, whereas splinters are $F$-rational \cite{Smith:1993}.
 In mixed characteristic, $\operatorname{BCM}$-rational or $+$-rational singularities are birational derived splinters (see \cite{Ma/Schwede:2021} and \cite[Remark 3.9]{Ma/McDonald/RG/Schwede:2025}).
+Furthermore, $\operatorname{BCM}$-rational or $+$-rational singularities are pseudo-rational \cite{Ma/Schwede:2021}, and pseudo-rational schemes with a canonical sheaf are birational derived splinters \cite[Lemma 3.8]{Ma/McDonald/RG/Schwede:2025}.